omz13/kirby3-xmlsitemap/README.md

   - The error page is always excluded.
   - Only pages that have a status of "published" are included, i.e. those with "draft" or "unpublished" are excluded.
   - Unpublished pages can be explicitly included based on their slugname; c.f. `includeUnlistedWhenSlugIs` in _Configuration_.
+  - Unpublished pages can be explicitly included based on their template; c.f. `includeUnlistedWhenTemplateIs` in _Configuration_.
   - Pages made using certain templates can be excluded; c.f. `excludePageWhenTemplateIs` in _Configuration_.
   - Pages with certain slugnames can be excluded; c.f. `excludePageWhenSlugIs` in _Configuration_.
   - Pages with a content field `excludefromxmlsitemap` that is `true` are excluded.